 - Hardware for Building Your LoRaWAN Network

-To summarise simply, you can understand LoRa to be a type of hardware that supports long range wireless communication, whereas LoRaWAN refers to a network protocol based on LoRa.
-I’ve already talked about the basics and benefits of LoRa & LoRaWAN in my Gentle Introduction to LoRaWAN Gateways & Nodes, so be sure to check it out first if you’re new to these topics!
+To summarise simply, you can understand LR to be a type of hardware that supports long range wireless communication, whereas LoRaWAN refers to a network protocol based on LR.
+I’ve already talked about the basics and benefits of LR & LoRaWAN in my Gentle Introduction to LoRaWAN Gateways & Nodes, so be sure to check it out first if you’re new to these topics!

 Instead, this article will focus specifically on how to better make use of LoRaWAN Gateways when designing our LoRaWAN solution!